Class Geometry

 The first non-zero

-result, if any; otherwise, zero.
+compareToresult, if any; otherwise, zero.

 CompareTo(Geometry)

-is greater than, equal to,
+Returns whether this Geometry is greater than, equal to,

-or less than another Geometry
+or less than another Geometry.

 public int CompareTo(Geometry geom)